 A drawing of a group of reindeer searching for food in a snowy forest.
 From the Welcome Collection.

-If you liked these vintage reindeer drawings, don’t forget to check out the vast collection of other zoological drawings on Pictureboxblue.
-You might also like these antique Scandinavian Christmas cards.
+If you liked these vintage reindeer drawings, don’t forget to check out the vast collection of other zoological drawings on Pictureboxblue, including those of giraffes.
+You might also like these antique Scandinavian Christmas cards and Scandinavian Gnomes.